-I’d be lying if I said that I haven’t asked God to show me reasons why people as faithful and loving as these two are struggling so much.
+I’d be lying if I said that I hadn’t asked God to show me why people are faithful and loving as these two are struggling so much.
 Mike is a hospice chaplain, and he has spent a good part of his adult life dealing with the daily challenges of ministering to dying people and their families with grace, comfort, and integrity.
 Sharon is a loving Christian wife who has also worked hard, raised children, and ministered to those around her.
-The entire situation that they are experiencing causes me to ask “Why?”
+The entire situation that they are experiencing causes me to ask, “Why?”

-If Mike has asked the question, “Why me?” it hasn’t showed up in the notes that he has written to those that he loves.
+If Mike has asked the question, “Why me?” it hasn’t shown up in the notes he has written to those he loves.
 Through this entire experience, it appears that he has placed his complete trust in the relationship that he has with his Heavenly Father.
-One statement that he made in his letter to friends and family was so potent that it immediately stopped me in my tracks.
+In his letter to friends and family, one statement that he made was so potent that it immediately stopped me in my tracks.

 “The greatest tragedy in life is not dying, but dying unprepared.”
 Mike Garrison